ssoyeee/smartdogcollar/README.md

 ### Features:
 - Personalized Health Tracking: Effortlessly track your pet's vital health metrics, including vaccinations, medications, and dietary needs.
 Stay informed and never miss an important appointment or health update.
-- Activity Monitoring: Gain valuable insights into your pet's daily activities and exercise routines.
+- Activity Monitoring: Gain valuable insights into your pet's daily activities and exercise routines by counting walks to analyzing barking behavior.
 Set goals, track progress, and ensure your pet maintains a healthy and active lifestyle.
 - Medical Reminders: Receive timely reminders for medication schedules, vaccinations, and vet appointments.
 Stay on top of your pet's healthcare routine and ensure their health is always a top priority.